alevi29/react-spotify-app/README.md

 (WIP)
-A web app built to learn React and TypeScript:
+A web app built to learn React and calling APIs

 App which queries data from the Spotify API to return formatted data and statistics about artists/songs currently accessible at https://alevi29.github.io/react-spotify-app/